-The professional range of Gecko seismographs and accelerographs has been redesigned for 2020 to integrate existing and new sensor technologies in a shorter and more modular body (raw silver prototype shown).
+The professional range of Gecko seismographs and accelerographs has been redesigned for 2020 to integrate existing and new sensor technologies in a smaller and more modular body.

 The new sensor housing at the base of the Gecko “Pro” body has been designed to accomodate a variety of velocity and accelerations sensors from several high quality sensor manufacturers in the USA.
 All Gecko Pro series sensors share a common casing, whether you need a short period Tremor seismograph to monitor local earthquakes, a strong motion SMA-HR accelerograph for structural monitoring of dams or buildings, or a portable broadband Prism seismograph for regional earthquake monitoring.